Debasish-RS3655/music-improviser/Readme.md

 Music Improviser is still beta.

 ## Credits
-It's based primarily on Google's AI duet, [mathigatti's midi2voice], Web Audio API and FFT.
+It's based primarily on [Google's AI duet](https://github.com/googlecreativelab/aiexperiments-ai-duet), [mathigatti's midi2voice](https://github.com/mathigatti/midi2voice), Web Audio API and FFT.

 ## Overview
 The frontend is the interface for recording songs.
 The backend composed of NodeJS and Python3 are responsible for improvising and combining with